PawseySC/shell-hpc/_episodes/05-script.md

 > ## Text vs. Whatever
 >
-> We usually call programs like Microsoft Word or LibreOffice Writer "text
+> We sometimes call programs like Microsoft Word or LibreOffice Writer "text
 > editors", but we need to be a bit more careful when it comes to
 > programming.
 By default, Microsoft Word uses `.docx` files to store not
 > only text, but also formatting information about fonts, headings, and so
 > on.
 This extra information isn't stored as characters, and doesn't mean
-> anything to tools like `head`: they expect input files to contain
+> anything to tools like `head`:  They expect input files to contain
-> nothing but the letters, digits, and punctuation on a standard computer
+> nothing but the letters, digits and punctuation on a standard computer
 > keyboard.
 When editing programs, therefore, you must either use a plain
 > text editor, or be careful to save files as plain text.
 {: .callout}